Topological-numerical analysis of a two-dimensional discrete neuron model: Introduction

-The structure of the paper is as follows.
+The core of the paper is split into three sections.
+Introduction of theoretical basis and description of computational methods is directly followed by application to the Chialvo model.

 In Section~\ref{sec:model}, we describe a $2$-dimensional discrete-time dynamical system introduced by Chialvo for modeling an individual neuron.

-In Section~\ref{sec:method}, we explain the set-oriented topological method for comprehensive analysis of a dynamical system, and we introduce the Finite Resolution Recurrence (FRR) and its Variation (FRRV) as new mathematical tools for deep analysis of recurrent dynamics at limited resolution.
-In Section~\ref{sec:res}, we thoroughly discuss an application of the methods introduced in Section~\ref{sec:method} to the model introduced in Section~\ref{sec:model}.
-In particular, we explain the various kinds of global dynamics that we encountered in the phase space across the analyzed ranges of parameters, and we conduct the Finite Resolution Recurrence analysis of the dynamics.
+In Section~\ref{sec:globaldyn}, we explain the set-oriented topological method for comprehensive analysis of a dynamical system, and we apply it to the Chialvo model.
+In particular, we explain the various kinds of global dynamics that we encountered in the phase space across the analyzed ranges of parameters, we describe possible bifurcations found in the system, and we give heuristics on where one could search for spiking-bursting oscillations and chaotic dynamics.

+In Section~\ref{sec:recurrence}, we introduce the Finite Resolution Recurrence (FRR) and its variation (FRRV), also normalized (NFRRV) as new mathematical tools for deep analysis of recurrent dynamics at limited resolution.
+We show the results of applying this method to the Chialvo model.

 Finally, in Section~\ref{sec:recTool}, we use FRR as a tool in classification of dynamics, and we demonstrate its usefulness as an indicator of the existence of chaotic dynamics.